Apple News: History

-In WWDC 2018, Apple announced that the News app would be available in macOS Mojave.

 On March 25, 2019, iOS 12.2 was released with the updated News app that introduced subscriptions through Apple's "Apple News+" service, which was announced on the same day.
 The icon for Apple News also changed, putting the N in the icon front and center with a slightly changed design.
+The same month, Apple introduced support for the News app in Canada, including the News+ subscription service.

+In July 2020, Apple added an Audio tab for US News+ subscribers, as well as support listening to audio news stories in CarPlay.
+In March 2023, Apple introduced a dedicated Sports tab to the app with the release of iOS 16.4, providing stories and coverage for a user's favourite teams.

 Apple News+

 On March 25, 2019, Apple announced Apple News+, a subscription-based service allowing access to content from over 300 magazines, as well as selected newspapers.
 The service was preceded by the digital media subscription app Texture, which Apple acquired in 2018.

 The Wall Street Journal, one of the newspapers available through Apple News+, will reconfigure its services to offer more articles for casual readers.
 It will not actively display business-intensive articles through the Apple platform, though they will still be available by searching through a three-day archive.

 On July 15, 2020, Apple announced the addition of audio stories in Apple News+, which allows subscribers to listen to narrated versions of articles in a similar fashion to a podcast under a new Audio tab.

 On September 15, 2020, Apple announced that Apple News+ would be bundled in the Premier package of Apple One alongside iCloud, Apple Music, Apple Arcade, Apple TV+ and Apple Fitness+.